Modern Health Insurance May Be Leaving You Exposed

 End Up With a Massive Bill

-There are over 10,000 ambulance companies operating in the United States and your health insurance will only cover a limited amount of in-network providers.
+There are over 27,000 ambulance companies operating in the United States and your health insurance may only cover a limited amount of in-network providers.
 The truth is, there’s no guarantee that you will be picked up by an in-network provider.
-In fact, The New York Times reported that 51% of ground ambulance rides are billed by out-of-network providers.
-Essentially, that means you have a 50/50 chance of being left responsible for a majority of your bill.
+In fact, Consumer Reports reported that 79% of ground ambulance rides could result in an out-of-network bill.
+Essentially, that means you have an almost 80% chance of being left responsible for a majority of your bill.

 If you are lucky enough to get picked up by an in-network ambulance and your claim is accepted by insurance, they will only pay a set amount based on the Usual, Customary and Reasonable Rate.
 Basically, if your emergency transport is billed at a higher than usual rate, insurance companies are only required to pay a set amount based on normal rates.

 MASA MTS functions as your very own team of financial defenders.
-We take your emergency transportation bills, negotiate with providers, pay outstanding charges and leave you with complete peace of mind.
+We take your emergency transportation bills, negotiate with providers and work to leave you with complete peace of mind.

-MASA MTS will take care of all out-of-pocket costs, including copays and deductibles.
+MASA MTS will take care of out-of-pocket costs, including copays and deductibles.

-MASA MTS specializes in identifying gaps left by your health insurance and providing full financial protection in the event you or a family member needs emergency transport.
+MASA MTS specializes in identifying gaps that may be left by your health insurance and providing financial protection in the event you or a family member needs emergency transport.
 Unfortunately, this additional coverage is a critical need for all Americans.

 Money Should Be the Last of Your Concerns in Any Emergency

 When emergencies happen, the last thing you want to worry about is whether or not the ambulance is in-network.
-In most cases, you won’t have any control over who renders services.
+In many cases, you won’t have any control over who renders services.

-MASA covers ALL ground and air ambulance providers in the United States and Canada.
+MASA covers ALL ground and air ambulance providers within the continental United States, Alaska, Hawaii, and while traveling in Canada.
 As a MASA member, you’ll never need to worry about which ambulance company picks you up.
-MASA MTS is the only membership available that gives you 100% coverage when it comes to emergency transportation.
+MASA MTS gives you complete coverage when it comes to out-of-pocket expenses resulting from emergency transportation.

-These gaps in coverage aren’t going away anytime soon.
-Whether you choose to become a MASA member or not, you’ll still need to address these very real threats to your financial security.
-Some ambulance companies offer their own memberships, but again, there’s no guarantee that they’ll be around during your time of need.
+These potential gaps in coverage may not be going away anytime soon.
+Some ambulance companies offer their own Plans, but again, there’s no guarantee that they’ll be available during your time of need.